joejensen/ng-bouncing-balls/README.md

 # ng-bouncing-balls

-Angular Component to make google doodle style bouncing balls from any image
+An Angular component that allows rendering an arbitrary image in the same style as the September 2010 bouncing balls Google doodle.